ibm-js/delite/docs/css.md

 The CSS files or modules are specified as a comma separated list, for example `delite/css!../foo.css,../bar.css` or for modules, `delite/css!../foo,../bar`.

-Similar to `dojo/text!`, this plugin won't resolve until it has completed loading the specified CSS.
+Similar to `text!`, this plugin won't resolve until it has completed loading the specified CSS.

 This loader has the following limitations: